 Once you have your software, you can start creating a range of email sequences, including:

-Subscribers are worth engaging because they have shown enough interest in your business to sign up for your newsletter.
+Subscribers are worth engaging because they have shown enough interest in your business to sign up to your newsletter.
 That is not to say that you should instantly go in with the hard sell, but you should send them a welcome email.

 As soon as they sign up, the email sequence is triggered and sends them a personalised message to acknowledge their action.
 You can also add in links to your most popular content and start to foster the relationship that will move them to become a customer.